Ramos0921/bitcoinApp/README.md

 # Bitcoin App
 Bitcoin App is a platform to check the price of bitcoin at any desired point in time.
 This application is powered by CoinDesk.
 The price of bitcoin are displayed on a graph created by react-charsjs-2.

-Application is now deployed on Heroku and can be visited at: https://bitcoin-mini-app.herokuapp.com/

 ## Table of Contents